UrbsLab/STREAMLINE/docs/source/about.md

 We recommend users consider conducting these items, as needed, prior to applying STREAMLINE.

 ***
+## Does STREAMLINE always run the entire pipeline?
+Not necessarily.
+By default the entire pipeline will run, with the exception of dataset comparison (Phase 7), or replication analysis (Phase 8) when multiple target datasets, or replication data are not available.
+However the user can also choose to run STREAMLINE one phase at a time, which can often be advantageous.

+For example a user could just run Phase 1 to conduct an exploratory analysis of new data.
+Or they could just run Phases 1-4 to generate processed, training and testing datasets to apply to modeling outside of STREAMLINE.

+One caveate is that STREAMLINE Phases are designed to run in sequence (one after the other).

+***
 ## Can I do more with the STREAMLINE output after it completes?
 Yes, we have assempled a variety of 'useful' Jupyter Notebooks designed to operate on an experiment folder allowing users to do even more